Posted on

 A healthy oral cavity supports the entire body!

-Swallowing is the next step in the process. you need saliva for this, so that the tongue can maneuver and push the chewed food into the throat, where it’s ready to enter the next stage of digestion – the esophagus.
+Swallowing is the next step in the process.
+You need saliva for this, so that the tongue can maneuver and push the chewed food into the throat, where it’s ready to enter the next stage of digestion – the esophagus.

 The Esophagus: The Pathway to the Stomach